-Cellphire Therapeutics is committed to developing a new generation of platelet-based therapeutics that more rapidly and effectively treat bleeding, helping to improve and save lives.
+Cellphire Therapeutics is committed to developing a new generation of cellular therapeutics that more rapidly and effectively treat bleeding, helping to improve and save lives.

 Medical progress can only be made through the efforts of our research partners and, especially, the contribution of patients who volunteer to participate in clinical trials.